| | | | |

 As an added bonus, these worksheets even help kids develop scissor skills with cutting and pasting requirements.

-👉 For even more practice, get our Alphabet Bundle of resources!
+👉 For even more practice and repeated exposures, get our Alphabet Bundle of resources!

 All the a-z beginning sounds cut and paste worksheets laid out with scissors and glue.